 - Man’s need for art is absolutely primordial, as strong as, and perhaps stronger than, our need for bread.
 Without bread, we die of hunger, but without art we die of boredom.

 - (Jean) Fautrier’s exhibition (a French contemporary artist, shown in Paris in 1945, fh) made an extremely strong impression on me.
-Art had never before appeared so fully realised in its pure state.
+Art had never before appeared so fully realized in its pure state.
 The word ‘art’ had never before been so loaded with meaning for me.

 - The technique used heavy, spiky pastes made of nothing other than ordinary oil paint, used thick and mixed with sand and gravel.
 I some cases – but these were the exception – a few miscellaneous objects were stuck into the wet paint, such as bits of string or little pieces of glass or mirror. (remark on his technique which Dubuffet used in his series ”Hautes Pâtes”, exhibited in 1946, fh)

-- I have always directed my attempts at the figurative representation of objects by way of summary and not very descriptive brushstrokes, diverging greatly from the real objective measurements of things, and this has led many people to talk about childish drawing… …this position of seeing them (the objects, fh) without looking at them too much, without focussing more attention on them than any ordinary man would in normal everyday life…
+- I have always directed my attempts at the figurative representation of objects by way of summary and not very descriptive brushstrokes, diverging greatly from the real objective measurements of things, and this has led many people to talk about childish drawing… …this position of seeing them (the objects, fh) without looking at them too much, without focusing more attention on them than any ordinary man would in normal everyday life…

 - What seems interesting to me is to reproduce in the figurative representation of an object the whole complex system of impressions we receive in the normal course of everyday life, the way this affects our feelings and the shape it takes in our memory; and it is to this that I have always applied myself.